dgeb/json-api/format/index.md

 While to-many relationships are represented as a JSON array in a `GET` response, they are updated as if they were a set.

-To add an element to a to-many relationship, perform a `add` operation with `/links/<name>/-` specified as the `"path"`.
-The `"value"` should either be an array of IDs, a single "to-many link document", or an array of "to-one link documents".
+To add an element to a to-many relationship, perform an `"add"` operation that targets the relationship's URL.
+Because the operation is targeting the end of a collection, the `"path"` must end with `"/-"`.
+The `"value"` should be a singular or plural resource representation.

 For example, for the following `GET` request: